madihahaque/Assignments/_chapters/A1-GettingStarted.md

 A reminder that you can (and should) print and check variables as you go.

-This allows you to check what values they hold, and fix things if anything unexpected happens
+This allows you to check what values they hold, and fix things if anything unexpected happens.